luismfranco/automatedMouseMaze/README.md

 # While Task is Running

-The app GUI displays general maze parameters and behavior stats on the left-hand side that continuously update through the experiemntal session.
+The app GUI displays general maze information and behavior stats on the left-hand side that continuously update through the experiemntal session.

 ## Doors